stormasm/spanish/log/mexdaily26.md

 ### 2/28/26

-- ¿El precio incluye impuestos, does the price include taxes
+- El precio incluye impuestos, does the price include taxes
+- Puedes decirme cuándo llegamos, can you please tell me when we arrive at

 ### 2/27/26